 3. “Put the fish on the table”

 Knowing when and how to “put the fish on the table” is a leadership skill that borders on an art.
-If you can accurately judge the circumstances and your adversary’s state of mind, you will maximize your success in conflict management strategy.
+If you can accurately judge the circumstances and your adversary’s state of mind, you will maximize your success in a conflict management strategy.

 4. Keep in mind the cause of the conflict

 The fish is on the table, you are ready to dialogue, but about what?
 What are the roots of the disagreement?
 Not only do you need to understand your own perception, you need to be aware of the other party’s.
 Often a disagreement stems from people having a different set of goals, interests or values.
 There could be different perceptions of the problem, such as “It’s a quality control problem” or “It’s a production problem,” and this is often exacerbated by different communication styles.
 And, let’s face it, there are simply some difficult people out there.
 If an individual is motivated principally by their own ego and thirst for power, conflict is likely to swirl around them.
 With such a person, your conflict management skills become all the more critical.